SA Adventure 4x4 Tour, Terms and Conditions:

 Fuel and Water

-On the expedition we will be travelling in remote areas where fuel and water are sometimes not always readily available.
-It is therefore imperative that we are self-sufficient and carry our own; your vehicle must have a fuel range of at least 600km.
-If it does not have this range available you must carry extra jerry cans for fuel or have a long range fuel tank fitted to your 4x4.
+On the tour, we will be travelling in remote areas where fuel and water are sometimes not always readily available.
+It is therefore imperative that we are self-sufficient and carry our own; your vehicle must have a fuel range of at least 350km.
+If it does not have this range available please let us know.

 It is strongly advised that you take out your own travel insurance to cover medical, personal and photographic equipment.
-Please notify your Medical Aid Company of your departure and return date of the Expedition as well as the various countries you will be visiting.
-Please bring your medical aid card with you on the Expedition.
+Please notify your Medical Aid Company of your departure and return date of the tour as well as the various countries you will be visiting.
+Please bring your medical aid card with you on the tour.

 Tips and guidelines for responsible eco-travel